hortonworks/dstream/dstream-sql/README.md

 ### Integration

-Unlike typical DStream processing which defines a language to simplify sequential data processing patterns, relational data processing alreadu has a language - SQL.
+Unlike typical DStream processing which defines a language to support sequential data processing patterns, relational data processing already has a language - SQL.
-This module's focus is to integrate the result set of the query processing into DStream API.
+This module's focus is to integrate the _result set_ of the SQL query within DStream API.

 ```
 DStream<Row> sqlDs = SQLDStream.create("sqlDs”); // Convenience factory method.
 Same as DStream.ofType(Row.class, "sqlDs");